asarayja/clean_connect_launcher/README.md

 GTA5 settings file (gta5_settings.xml)

+# 🛠️ Troubleshooting

+Suggestions for troubleshooting:

+Ensure FiveM is properly installed.

+Use launcher settings to clear cache, crashes, and other FiveM files.

+If the problem persists, restart your PC and try again.

+Reinstall FiveM with user backup (if you were logged in with a Cfx account, no re-authentication is required as the launcher ensures your data is restored correctly after reinstallation).

+Install / Reinstall FiveM:

+Status: Ready to install

 # 🛠️ Planned Improvements

-🛠️ Plans to enhance the troubleshooting section to provide better support for resolving common issues.
-Suggestions for improvements are welcome!
+🛠️ Suggestions for improvements are welcome!
 Please share your ideas via an issue.

 #💬 Contact and Contributions
 This is an open-source project.
 Have suggestions, improvements.